Shemoneh Esrei

 Therefore, at this time, we can conclude with the spiritual significance of the fall festivals, especially Sukkot, Shemini Atzeret, and Simchat Torah.

-In the process of experiencing life's bitter disappointments and struggles, if we keep our eyes upon YAHUSHUA He will take us from Passover to Shavuot .
+In the process of experiencing life's bitter disappointments and struggles, if we keep our eyes upon YESHUA He will take us from Passover to Shavuot .
 There He will reveal His ways and His Word, the WORD, in a deeper and more progressive way.

-It is when we spiritually experience the fall festivals -- especially the Feast of Tabernacles , Shemini Atzeret and Simchat Torah -- and enter into our spiritual promised land that YAHUVEH will anoint our lives for Him in an awesome way, as we live and serve Him, and we will then experience the greatest joy in our entire lives.
+It is when we spiritually experience the fall festivals -- especially the Feast of Tabernacles , Shemini Atzeret and Simchat Torah -- and enter into our spiritual promised land that YEHOVAH will anoint our lives for Him in an awesome way, as we live and serve Him, and we will then experience the greatest joy in our entire lives.

-Both the anointing of precious RUACH HAKODESH and great knowledge of spiritual truths will be present in our lives in order that we may accomplish the purpose YAHUVEH has for every one of our lives.
+Both the anointing of precious RUACH HAKODESH and great knowledge of spiritual truths will be present in our lives in order that we may accomplish the purpose YEHOVAH has for every one of our lives.

 The Messianic Fulfillment and Understanding